 Welcome to the world of Wa165 - our Steam Locomotive.
 Wa165 lives in Gisborne Te Tairāwhiti, the sunny corner of the North Island where we are first to see the sun of the new day in New Zealand.

 Wa165 is the only remaining Wa class steam locomotive ion the world.
 It was built in the Hillside workshops in Dunedin (New Zealand) in 1897.

 Wa165 was the ideal locomotive for the heavily graded (climbing/descending) railway line between Gisborne and Motuhora where it spent most of its working life.

 Even though face masks are no longer required, we recommend you wear one at the Railway Station and on board the train for your own protection.
 All of our crew are fully vaccinated.

 * If you have a ticket but feel ill on the day of your excursion, please do not come on board.
 GCVR will change the ticket for another date.

-Our 2021/2022 excursions to Muriwai are operating now.
-Go to the Bookings Page for full details.
+Our 2022-2023 excursions to Muriwai are due to start in October 2022.
+Go to the Timetable & Bookings Page for full details.